Guyon-J/IoCAT/README.md

 ## Prerequisites for using IoCAT
 IoCAT was built in [R](https://www.r-project.org) , an open source programming language using the [Shiny package](https://shiny.rstudio.com), a web application framework for R. All required code can be found in this github repository.

+How do I use the app on R studio?
+Copy and paste the following code: install.packages("shiny") library(shiny) shiny::runGitHub("IoCAT", "Guyon-J")

+Then click “Run”, the web application should be open.

 ## Input type for IoCAT calculation
 IoCAT works with standard Excel files (.xlsx) which can be downloaded in the app